 Interns will participate in webinars and CMA conferences to learn more about a range of foundational governance topics.

 The speakers leading webinars in the inaugural year included George Savvides (ex CEO of Medibank and ex Chair of World Vision Australia), John Anderson (ex Deputy PM of Australia), Rev. Tim Costello (Chair of Community Council for Australia, ex CEO of World Vision Australia), Gary Hoag (President and CEO of Global Trust Partners), Penny Mulvey (Chief Communications Officer for Bible Society Australia), Tim Hanna (ex CEO of Compassion Australia), Steve Kerr (Executive Director of the CMA Standards Council) and Dawn Penney (CEO of Korus Connect).

 Host Boards are also expected to include Interns in their own Board development training.

 Interns will be trained and equipped to act as effective “askers” and will be given the opportunity to assist in a fundraising campaign to apply their new skills.

 Interns will be invited to various networking events throughout the year.
 Graduates can be listed on a CMA Directory and join an Alumni Group, with discounted prices of select CMA events for 2 years.

 Interns and Mentors will be engaged in regular reviews, including formal reviews after six and 12 months.
 At a graduation dinner, Interns will receive a certificate of competence and, where appropriate and available, referrals to open Board positions.

-Intern applicants must be under 35, able to provide a referee from their church community and have a current resumé.
+Intern applicants must be between 22 and 35 years old, able to provide a referee from their church community and have a current resumé.